The Restructuring Review: Australia

 - maximise the chances of the company, or as much as possible of its business, to continue in existence; or

-- if the first option is not possible, achieve a better return for the company's creditors and members than would result from an immediate winding up of the company.13
+- if the first option is not possible, achieve a better return for the company's creditors and members than would result from an immediate winding up of the company.8

 - by resolution of the board of directors that, in their opinion, the company is, or is likely to become, insolvent;

-- a liquidator or provisional liquidator of a company may, in writing, appoint an administrator of the company if he or she is of the opinion that the company is, or is likely to become, insolvent;14 and
+- a liquidator or provisional liquidator of a company may, in writing, appoint an administrator of the company if they are of the opinion that the company is, or is likely to become, insolvent;9 and

-- a secured creditor who is entitled to enforce security over the whole or substantially whole of a company's property may, in writing, appoint an administrator if the security interest is over the property and is enforceable.15 The Act imposes an automatic stay on the ability of contractual counterparties to enforce ipso facto provisions that allow the contract to be terminated or altered by reason of an appointment of a voluntary administrator.16
+- a secured creditor who is entitled to enforce security over the whole or substantially the whole of a company's property may, in writing, appoint an administrator if the security interest is over the property and is enforceable.10

 An administrator has wide powers and will manage the company to the exclusion of the existing board of directors.
-Once an administrator is appointed, a statutory moratorium is activated, which restricts the exercise of rights by third parties under leases and security interests,17 and in respect of litigation claims, the moratorium is designed to give the administrator the opportunity to investigate the affairs of the company, and either implement change or be in a position to realise value, with protection from certain claims against the company.
-With respect to leases, in addition to the moratorium on enforcement, an administrator can apply to court to extend the rent-free period prescribed in the Act, ranging from a week to a month, with the effect of the administrator further limiting any personal liability for rent for the relevant period.18 Further, while the Act does not permit an administrator to dispose of property that is subject to a security interest or is owned by another party; an administrator may make such a disposition after obtaining a court order to that effect.19
+Once an administrator is appointed, a statutory moratorium is activated, which restricts the exercise of rights by third parties under leases and security interests.12 In respect of litigation claims, the moratorium is designed to give the administrator the opportunity to investigate the affairs of the company and either implement change or be in a position to realise value, with protection from certain claims against the company.
+In respect of leases, in addition to the moratorium on enforcement, an administrator can apply to court to extend the rent-free period prescribed in the Act, ranging from a week to a month, with the effect of the administrator further limiting any personal liability for rent for the relevant period.13 Further, although the Act does not permit an administrator to dispose of property that is subject to a security interest or is owned by another party, an administrator may make such a disposition after obtaining a court order to that effect.14

 There are two meetings over the course of an administration that are critical to the outcome of the administration.
 Once appointed, an administrator must convene the first meeting of creditors within eight business days.
 At this meeting, the identity of the voluntary administrator is confirmed, the remuneration of the administrator is approved and a committee of creditors may be established.
-The second creditors' meeting is normally convened 20 business days after the commencement of the administration (referred to as the 'convening period').
-The convening period may be extended by application to the court.
+The second creditors' meeting is normally convened 20 business days after the commencement of the administration (referred to as the convening period).
+The convening period may be extended by application to the court, which is likely to be granted if the administration is particularly large or complex.
 At the second creditors' meeting, the administrator provides a report on the affairs of the company to the creditors and outlines the administrator's views as to the best option available to maximise returns.
-There are three possible outcomes that can be put to the meeting: entry into a DOCA with creditors (discussed further below), winding up the company or terminating the administration.20
+There are three possible outcomes that can be put to the meeting: entering into a DOCA with creditors (discussed further below), winding up the company, or terminating the administration and returning control to the directors.15

 A DOCA is effectively a contract or compromise between the company and its creditors.
-Although closely related to voluntary administration, it should, in fact, be viewed as a distinct regime, as the rights and obligations of the creditors and company will differ from those under a voluntary administration.
+Although closely related to voluntary administration (and, indeed, the administrators often become the deed administrators), it should, in fact, be viewed as a distinct regime, as the rights and obligations of the creditors and company differ from those under a voluntary administration.

-The terms of a DOCA may provide for, inter alia, a moratorium of debt repayments, a reduction in outstanding debt and the forgiveness of all or a portion of the outstanding debt.
-It may also involve the issuance of shares, and can be used as a way to achieve a debt-for-equity swap through the transfer of shares either by consent or with leave of the court (as noted above).21 This mechanism has been utilised numerous times to effect debt-for-equity restructures, including, for example, in Mirabela, Nexus Energy, Channel Ten and Paladin.
+The terms of a DOCA may provide for, inter alia, a moratorium of debt repayments, a reduction in outstanding debt, and the forgiveness of all or a portion of the outstanding debt.
+It may also involve the issuance of shares and can be used as a way to achieve a debt-for-equity swap through the transfer of shares either by consent or with leave of the court (as noted above).16 This mechanism has been utilised numerous times to effect debt-for-equity restructures, including, for example, for Mirabela, Nexus Energy, Channel 10 and Paladin.

 Entering into a DOCA requires the approval of a bare majority of creditors both by value and by number voting at the second creditors' meeting.
-In order to resolve a voting deadlock, for example, where there is a majority in number but not in value or vice versa, under Rule 75-115(3) of the Insolvency Practice Rules (Corporations) 2016 (Cth) an administrator may exercise a casting vote to pass, or not pass, a resolution.
+In order to resolve a voting deadlock – for example, when there is a majority in number but not in value, or vice versa – under Rule 75-115(3) of the Insolvency Practice Rules (Corporations) 2016 (Cth), an administrator may exercise a casting vote to pass, or not pass, a resolution.
 The right to exercise a casting vote is not mandatory.
-A DOCA will bind the company, its shareholders, directors and unsecured creditors.
-Secured creditors can, but do not need to, vote at the second creditors' meetings, and typically only those who voted in favour of the DOCA at the second creditors' meeting are bound by its terms.22 Unlike a scheme of arrangement, court approval is not required for a DOCA to be implemented provided it is approved by the requisite majority of creditors.
+A DOCA will bind the company, its shareholders, its directors and its unsecured creditors.
+Secured creditors can, but do not need to, vote at the second creditors' meetings, and typically only those who voted in favour of the DOCA at the second creditors' meeting are bound by its terms.17 Unlike a scheme of arrangement, court approval is not usually required for a DOCA to be implemented, provided that it is approved by the requisite majority of creditors.

-A DOCA may also be utilised where the convening period has not been extended and the administrators require more time to sell the business or its assets than provided for in the legislation; for example, an administrator may wish to postpone a sale until market conditions improve, so as to generate a better return for creditors, and might use a DOCA to push out the timeline.
+A DOCA may also be utilised if the convening period has not been extended and the administrators require more time to sell the business or its assets than provided for in the legislation; for example, an administrator might wish to postpone a sale until market conditions improve to generate a better return for creditors and might use a DOCA to push out the timeline.
 Such arrangements are known as holding DOCAs and do not generally contain any specific provisions as to the future of the company or, on their face, any benefit for creditors.
 Their primary purpose is to provide more time for forming and agreeing a restructuring proposal.
-Holding DOCAs also confer other benefits, including an extension of the moratorium on all creditors bound by the DOCA, time and cost savings on applying for an extension of the convening period and greater flexibility for the administrator.
-While the use of holding DOCAs has at times been controversial, the court has generally supported their use as a means of facilitating a better result for creditors.
+Holding DOCAs also confer other benefits, including an extension of the moratorium on all creditors bound by the DOCA, time and cost savings on applying for an extension of the convening period, and greater flexibility for the administrator.
+Although the use of holding DOCAs has at times been controversial, the court has generally supported their use as a means of facilitating a better result for creditors.

-In 2021, an entirely new debt restructuring framework was added to the Act which enables a company with liabilities of up to A$1 million to appoint a 'small business restructuring practitioner' (SBRP) if the directors of the company believe that it is, or is likely to become, insolvent.23
+In 2021, an entirely new debt restructuring framework was added to the Act that enables a company with liabilities of up to A$1 million to appoint a small business restructuring practitioner (SBRP) if the directors of the company believe that it is, or is likely to become, insolvent.18

-The SBRP's role is to provide advice to the company, assist the company to prepare a restructuring plan (see below) and make a declaration to creditors regarding the restructuring plan.
+The SBRP's role is to provide advice to the company, assist the company in preparing a restructuring plan (see below) and make a declaration to creditors regarding the restructuring plan.

-Additionally, the SBRP may dispose of company property in order to make payments to creditors in accordance with the restructuring plan, though this right does not extend to any property subject to a security interest or property that is used by, or in possession of, the company but where someone else is the owner or lessor.
+In addition, the SBRP may dispose of company property to make payments to creditors in accordance with the restructuring plan, though this right does not extend to any property subject to a security interest or property that is used by, or in possession of, the company but where someone else is the owner or lessor.

 A key distinction between this restructuring process and other restructuring processes currently in place (i.e., voluntary administration) is that, to an extent, the company's directors retain some control of the company: the directors can enter into a transaction or dealing affecting the property of the company if doing so is in the 'ordinary course' of the company's business.
-In this sense, the new restructuring process provides for a 'debtor-in-possession' model that bears some similarity to the Chapter 11 process in the United States, or Part 26A of the Companies Act 2006 (UK).
+In this sense, the new restructuring process provides for a debtor-in-possession model that bears some similarity to the Chapter 11 process in the United States or Part 26A of the UK Companies Act 2006.

-Where a company is under the restructuring process, property rights cannot be exercised by third parties in relation to property of the company used, occupied or in the possession of the company (without consent of the SBRP, or leave of the court).
+When a company is under the restructuring process, property rights cannot be exercised by third parties in relation to property of the company used, occupied or in the possession of the company (without consent of the SBRP or leave of the court).

 A secured party that has security over the whole or substantially the whole of the company's property will be able to enforce during a 13-business-day decision period.

-Despite its recent enactment, there has already been judicial consideration as to the operation of the SBR process in two recent decisions of the Supreme Court of Victoria.24 These decisions demonstrate that the new SME restructuring process is being utilised by Australian small businesses.
+Despite its recent enactment, there has already been judicial consideration as to the operation of the SBRP process in recent decisions of the Supreme Court of Victoria and the Supreme Court of New South Wales.19 These decisions suggest that the new SME restructuring process is being utilised by Australian small businesses.

 A provisional liquidator may be appointed by the court in a number of circumstances.
 The most commonly used grounds include:

-- where an irreconcilable dispute at a board or shareholder level has arisen that affects the management of the company; or
+- when an irreconcilable dispute at a board or shareholder level has arisen that affects the management of the company; and

 - if the court is of the opinion that it is just and equitable to do so.